fnproject/tutorials/Introduction/README.md

 container.
 Let's walk through your first function to become familiar with the process and how Fn supports development.

+Open a new terminal window and leave the Fn server running in the first terminal.

-But before we start developing we need to set the `FN_REGISTRY` environment variable.
-Normally, it is set to your Docker repository and Docker Hub username.
+Before we start developing we need to set the `FN_REGISTRY` environment variable.
+Normally, it's set to your Docker repository and Docker Hub username.
 However in this tutorial we'll work in local development mode so we can set the `FN_REGISTRY` variable to an invented value.
 Let's use `fndemouser`.